School Uniform Assistance

 1.3.
 The Governing Body has overall responsibility for reviewing the School Uniform Policy annually.

 1.4.
-The Headteacher has responsibility for handling complaints regarding this policy as outlined in the school’s Complaints Policy.
+The Head of School has responsibility for handling complaints regarding this policy as outlined in the school’s Complaints Policy.

 1.5.
-The Headteacher will be responsible for the day-to-day implementation and management of the School Uniform Policy and procedures of Blakehill Primary School.
+The Head of School will be responsible for the day-to-day implementation and management of the School Uniform Policy and procedures of Blakehill Primary School.

 2. School Uniform Requirements